DaveCTurner/davecturner.github.io/_posts/2018-03-18-stopped-clocks.markdown

 vague:
 [`Antarctica/DumontDUrville`](https://en.wikipedia.org/wiki/Dumont_d'Urville_Station)
-apparently set the clocks forward by 10 hours on 1 November 1956 which isn't far off 12 hours.
+apparently set the clocks forward by 10 hours on 1 November 1956 which isn't far off the 12 hours that we need to exceed.
 However that's the largest shift in the database so far, meaning that there's (currently) no way of mucking around with timezones that provides a counterexample.